Alternative assessments in response to COVID-19:

 If you're already a member, log in and view the latest opportunities.
 Alternatively, sign up for free membership using the student online application system.
 As soon as your application is processed you'll be able to log in to EA Connect.
 Plus, you can browse the member site to access a range of information and resources to help guide your career.

-There are several overseas experiences that can count towards your practical experience requirements, some of which are listed below.
+There are several overseas experiences that can count towards your practical experience requirements.
 You can also choose to complete your practical experience at an overseas engineering firm.
+Some of the opportunities are listed below.

 Engineers Without Borders